Tattoos & piercing

 Piercings are less permanent that tattoos but can still leave scars and carry a risk of infection.

 If you are going to have a piercing, make sure you use a professional body piercer.
-All piercings require extreme care and some such as the nasal septum and male genitalia can take up to six months to heal properly.
+All piercings require extreme care and some can take up to six months to heal properly.

 Tell us what you think